statikfintechllc/Ascend-Institute/README.md

 ---

-  ## Once we complete this sequence, I will provide:
+  ## Once we complete this sequence I will provide

     1. Verified `start_all.sh`
     2. Self-healing FSM loop
     3. Final `README.md`
     4. `system_call_graph.md` updated to **v1.0.3**

-## Read and Inact on your system:
+## Read and Inact on Your System
   - **[GremlinGPT.v1.0.3.Build.Prompt](https://github.com/statikfintechllc/AscendAI/blob/master/GremlinGPT/docs/GremlinGPT.v1.0.3.Build.Prompt.md)**

 ---

-## Collaborators Wanted — Join the Loop
+## Collaborators Wanted to Join the Loop

 We are seeking one of the following: